Causes of Cough in Children

 - Looks very sick

-- Your child is younger than 1 year old and still has trouble breathing after you cleaned out her nose
+- Is younger than 1 year old and still has trouble breathing after you cleaned out their nose

 - May have a lung infection or a reactive airways disease episode